Amit0617/blog/clmbpv5qx000009l2a21vd9u0.md

 Whenever I am introducing people to some "blockchain stuff", or come out as someone who understands it, people look at my age, and tend to ask - "How did you learn that?"

 Their belief is that - resources for learning about blockchains are rare.
 To be honest, I am sure even at this moment there would be enough content that a human wouldn't be able to consume all of that in his whole life.
-However, it still looks rare mainly because you won't find much valuable things that get indexed on search engines, mostly because very few people are searching for them and this way a low market and hence lower requirements of improvements compared to other much popular things like MERN stack for web development.
+However, it still looks rare mainly because you won't find many valuable things that get indexed on search engines, mostly because very few people are searching for them and this way a low market and hence lower requirements of improvements compared to other much popular things like MERN stack for web development.

 > If you start from the beginning and follow their growth and evolution, you will be able to keep up with them no matter how complex they become.